EternityForest/EmberOS/README.md

 able to save without SSHing(Or using kaithem's terminal) and running `sudo mount -o remount,rw /sketch`.

 NTFS is a journaling filesystem, so you may or may not actually need true read only.

+## Updating Kaithem
+The whole install as found in the repo is in /sketch/kaithem_install.
+Just copy the entire contents of the repo there.

 ## Kiosk browsering